AnteeOne/Polinom3/README.md

 ## Plots:
-On this plots , which are made with using **"matplotlib" Python** module.
+On this plots , which are made with using **"matplotlib" Python** module you can see relationship between difficulty of methods and count of values , which had been used in every method.
 Some plots not very accurate , but they can show difficulty of methods